 These Golden Retriever puppies are in Bath, Ohio for $500 each.

-Where the dog is located can also have an effect on the adoption fees.
-Locations with a higher cost of living tend to have higher adoption costs.
+Where a dog is available for adoption will have a big effect on the cost to adopt.
+Locations with a higher cost of living like cities and northern suburbs tend to have higher adoption costs.
 This is partially due to the higher cost for medical care, dog food, and housing.
-Another contributing factor is that populations in high cost areas tend to have more disposable income to spend on the dog they want.
+It is also due to the fact that these populations tend to have more disposable income to spend on the dog they want.

 Meet Harry.
 Harry is a purebred Golden Retriever located in Westchester County, NY.
 He is estimated to be between 1 to 2 years old.
 Harry’s adoption fee is $1,200.

-The same is true for locations with a lower cost of living.
+We see the opposite in locations with a lower cost of living.
 These areas will generally have lower adoption costs due to the lower cost of care and have less people willing to pay a premium for a dog.
-However there are exceptions to this.
+However, there are exceptions to this.
 It has become a common practice to transport dogs from lower cost areas in the south to higher cost areas in the north.
 In these cases the adoption costs may also reflect the cost of transport.

 Meet Ross.
 Ross is a Golden Retriever and Rottweiler mix in Rogers, Arkansas.
 At the time of writing he was being held by the City of Rogers – Animal Services.
 Ross’s adoption fee is just $61.